TimeaKovacs86/PraiseABook/README.md

     - I can see the navigation bar different as a hamburger menu
     - Clicked on it I can see my options I can choose from to navigate between the pages

+### Validation
+- Checked my code with PEP8 and CSS validator

 ## Deployment